John Molloy (Australian settler): Massacre on Wardandi country

 In 1841 Molloy led a massacre of Wardandi Noongar people in reprisal for the spearing of George Layman.
 The massacre took place over several days, with around seven people killed initially.
 This was reported in the Perth Gazette in March 1841.
 Molloy was joined by two Bussell brothers, and Frances Bussell noted in her diary on 27 February: "Captain Molloy drank tea here.
 7 natives killed."

 Molloy subsequently led his soldiers and colonial settlers including the Bussell brothers in a further massacre over a number of days, starting out with isolated killings and then a mass shooting of dozens of Wardandi Noongar people at Lake Minninup.
 Molloy gave orders that women and children should be spared, but no mercy should be shown to the men.

 Noongar oral history remembers that "the white men's guns were too many so some of the Aboriginals got away but they were rounded up and shot north of Capel River".
-Georgiana Molloy's incomplete collection of writings does not mention her husband's activities and the second and more deadly massacre was not reported in detail by Captain Molloy to authorities.
+Georgiana Molloy's incomplete collection of writings does not mention her husband's activities and the massacre was not reported in detail by Captain Molloy to authorities.